Visualizations and Plugins¶

-Dashboard Designer's visualization options allow you to get the most out of the data you want to visually analyze.
-This section includes both overviews and details that describe what each visualization or plugin does and its options and features.
+Dashboard Designer Add On's visualization options allow you to get the most out of the data you want to visually analyze.
+This section includes overviews and details on visualization options and features.

 Functions associate or transform raw data into useful outputs that help you create meaningful dashboards.
 When queries request data, the data is automatically aggregated in a format similar to other Insights Hub Monitor apps.